dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/library/connection-params.rst

 ..
 NOTE::

     Connection to the MQTT broker is established asynchronously.
-    The `HAMqtt::begin` method just sets the parameters of the connection.
+    The :doc:`HAMqtt::begin </documents/api/core/ha-mqtt>` method just sets the parameters of the connection.
     The connection attempt is made during the loop cycle.

 ::